vosechu/vosechu.github.io/exercises/week3.md

 * What is a clearfix?
 * How do you center content?

+### Weekly Topics
+* Javascript
+* Rack
+* Testing
+* Jekyll

 ### Weekly Theme
 * Creating an interactive Jekyll blog to host on Github Pages
 * Create a Rack server which can process data and be validated with an automated test suite

 ### Weekly Home<del>work</del>**fun**
 * 3rd Blog post.
 1-2 pages (500-1000 words) about your week, what you learned, something funny that happened or something about the technologies we talked about.
-* Jekyll blog on Github pages with your three blog posts, links to your resume in html and pdf format, and an index page with placeholders for your favorite repos/code samples.
+* Jekyll blog on Github pages with your three blog posts, links to your resume in html and pdf format, and an index page with links to your JS rock-paper-scissors, your tested hq9f, and your rack application repos on Github.

-## Day 11 &mdash; 2/18/2013
+## Monday &mdash; 2/18/2013
 ### Topics
 * Javascript